He made me this way, and I think He enjoys me.

 My sister was the sweetest little Christian girl you could ever find.
 Played piano.
 Sang like an angel.
 Beautiful.
 Always had her ducks in a row, and they always looked good.
 She instinctively knew how to act and what to say.

 I, on the other hand: large and loud.
-In a place where beautiful and worthy meant being lady-like and quiet, I came up embarrassingly short.
-My mouth was a runaway train, always jumping the tracks.
-I wanted to be pretty, but eating my feelings away made me one of those girls who would be cute if they just didn’t eat so much.
-Sprinkle a little ADD in the mix, and you’ve got a real mess.
-I always felt so off; and were I to stop judging myself, there were plenty of others to rally the cause.
+In a place where beautiful and worthy meant lady-like and quiet, I came up embarrassingly short.
+My mouth was a runaway train, jumping the tracks at every turn.
+I worshipped beauty, but ate my feelings, making me one of those girls who would be so cute if they just didn’t eat so much.
+Garnish that with strong ADD and you’ve got a real mess.
+I always felt so…wrong-and in the event I should temporarily stop hating myself, an army of onlookers stood at the ready to rally the cause.

-OK, before you start crying, I did eventually grow (or shrink) into my body.
+OK, stop crying.
+I did eventually shrink into my own body.
 My story gets so much better.
 My life has been amazing; but before that, I daydreamed of being skinny and appreciated.
-I wanted to say cool things that others stole or maybe quoted.
+I wanted to say cool things that others copied and quoted.
 I struggled to be the new, demure, likable Michelle; the one that others said God wanted me to be.
 Quiet.
 Behaved.
 Unquestioning.
 It never occurred to me that they might be wrong.

 It wasn’t until much later that I discovered God not only loves me, he likes me.
 He made me loud and funny… and I think he thoroughly enjoys me.
-I can see him looking down at me when he needs a little comic relief and telling the angels: “I just love this girl.”
+I feel him looking down at me when he needs a little comic relief, bragging to the angels: “I outdid myself on this one.
+I just love this girl.”

 We must overcome so many obstacles on the twisted road to being ourselves.
 We don’t need others to tell us how we don’t measure up.
 We can just check out the latest ads for our favorite stuff to realize we are not skinny enough or rich enough or smart enough.
 Why are we all so afraid to figure out who we are?
 It shouldn’t be this scary.